mui/base-ui/docs/data/base/components/dialog/dialog.md

 - `<Dialog.Root />` is a top-level component that facilitates communication between other components.
 It does not render to the DOM.
 - `<Dialog.Popup />` is the dialog panel itself.
-- `<Dialog.Backdrop />` is the optional background element appearing when a popup is visible.
+- `<Dialog.Backdrop />` is the background element appearing when a popup is visible.
 Use it to indicate that the page is inert when using a modal dialog.
 The Backdrop must be a sibling of the Popup component.
+It is mandatory for modal dialogs.
 - `<Dialog.Trigger />` is the component (a button by default) that, when clicked, shows the popup.
 When it's not provided, the visibility of the Dialog can be controlled with its `open` prop (see [Controlled vs. uncontrolled behavior](#controlled-vs-uncontrolled-behavior)).
 - `<Dialog.Close />` renders a button that closes the popup.
 You can attach your own click handlers to it to perform additional actions.
 - `<Dialog.Title />` is an header element displaying the title of the dialog.
 It is referenced in the Dialog's ARIA attributes to properly announce the dialog.